basu-binayak/Web-Scraping/Google Sheets Web Scraping/README.md

 **Step 4: Clean Up the Data (Optional)**
 - The data will likely include some unnecessary rows or columns.
 Use standard Google Sheets features to clean and format the data:
-Delete Unnecessary Rows/Columns: Highlight and delete rows/columns that contain unwanted data.
+- Delete Unnecessary Rows/Columns: Highlight and delete rows/columns that contain unwanted data.
-Split Data: Use Data > Split Text to Columns to split any combined data (e.g., date and time) into separate columns.
+- Split Data: Use Data > Split Text to Columns to split any combined data (e.g., date and time) into separate columns.

-Step 5: Use ARRAYFORMULA (Optional for Dynamic Formatting) If you need to apply formulas to a range of cells dynamically, you can use the ARRAYFORMULA function to manipulate data in bulk.
+**Step 5: Use ARRAYFORMULA (Optional for Dynamic Formatting)**
+- If you need to apply formulas to a range of cells dynamically, you can use the ARRAYFORMULA function to manipulate data in bulk.

-Step 6: Refresh the Data Automatically
+**Step 6: Refresh the Data Automatically**
-Google Sheets will automatically refresh the data periodically.
+- Google Sheets will automatically refresh the data periodically.
 However, if you want to refresh the data manually, you can re-enter the IMPORTHTML function or simply reload the spreadsheet.

-Step 7: Save and Share
+**Step 7: Save and Share**
-Once the data is properly scraped and formatted, save your Google Sheet.
+- Once the data is properly scraped and formatted, save your Google Sheet.
 You can share the sheet with others by using the Share button in the top-right corner and specifying access permissions.

+## Sharing the data scraped
+Link :

-Notes:
+> Notes:
-Limitations: Google Sheets can have limitations on the size of the data it can scrape at once.
+- Limitations: Google Sheets can have limitations on the size of the data it can scrape at once.
 If the dataset is large, it might not import all data or could run into issues.
-Error Handling: If Google Sheets encounters any issue with the website (e.g., the table is not recognized), it will show an error.
+- Error Handling: If Google Sheets encounters any issue with the website (e.g., the table is not recognized), it will show an error.
 Try adjusting the table index in the IMPORTHTML function, or inspect the website structure using the browser's developer tools to find the correct table.
-By following these steps, you can easily scrape and update weather data from the website into Google Sheets.